Records and Registration

 All records submitted become the property of the College and cannot be returned to the student.
 All students must be aware of the importance of supplying correct information on College applications, College records, etc. Students participating in any financial aid program must inform the Office of Financial Aid of any changes in circumstances that may alter their eligibility for such financial aid.
 All student records must be true and correct to the best of the student’s knowledge.
 Falsification of student records may result in being expelled from the College.
 Any falsification of these records will result in the student being penalized at the discretion of the Chancellor and/or respective State Boards.
 All student records must be true and correct to the best of the student’s knowledge.

 The academic year at Northshore Technical Community College begins with the fall semester, is followed by the spring semester, and concludes with the summer semester.
 An academic calendar is established for each semester within the academic year.
-Key dates, including the opening of registration, first day of instruction, add/drop deadlines, and college-recognized holidays, are included in each academic calendar.
+Key dates, including the opening of registration, the first day of instruction, add/drop deadlines, and college-recognized holidays, are included in each academic calendar.

 To view the academic calendars, access the link below: